cyberytti/PASTE/README.md

 # PASTE

 # About
-I made this script to upload files on paste in from my terminal easily.
+I made this script to upload files on pastebin from my terminal easily.

 # Installation